ist-dresden/cpm-pages-aem-port-example/documentation/CodeCreationByAI.md

 ### Task chaining

 The AI processing is done by generating a task list programmatically (with some DSL), and then traversing the tasks.
 Each task is reexecuted when the input versions do not match the recorded input versions or the target file is not there.
 For simplicity, we rely on the user to create and execute the tasks in an order that represents their depencence.

 ### An example

 TODO: make specific example for model generation.

+### Limitations and additional ideas

+- It'd be nice to be able to continue the conversation - that provides an implicit explanation for the added artifacts.
+- This means the resulting file is always completely regenerated.
+How to make differential changes?
+One idea would be to give the previous file to the AI and ask it to make minimal changes.
+- In general: framework / strategy to fix things.
+  - support to ask explanations for things that go wrong / get suggestions for prompt changes

+#### Possible restructuring

+- The AITask might just be a wrapper around the ChatCompletionBuilder.
+This also makes it easy to ask for an explanation afterwards, or simply continue the conversation.
+- Admit other AIs than OpenAI.
+(Local models?)